CorpGlory/grafana-progress-list/README.md

 ## How To Use

-1. Create a metric query where result looks like this: `[(time, key, value)]`
+1. Create a metric query where the result looks like this: `[(time, key, value)]`
-2. Goto "Options" tab and choose aggregation function and other options
+2. Go to "Options" tab and choose aggregation function and other options

 More info in [**tutorials**](https://github.com/CorpGlory/grafana-progress-list/wiki)